 Treatment of Urinary Incontinence: Can It Help?

-When talking about the success of UI treatment options, the researchers point out that improvement in UI is defined very differently by patients and by scientists.
+When talking about the success of urinary incontinence treatment options, the researchers point out that improvement in urinary incontinence is defined very differently by patients and by scientists.
 For women, improvement means living with fewer restrictions on their activities and a lessening of bothersome bladder symptoms, especially urine leakage.
 Researchers define improvement as a decrease in the amount of lost urine during adult pad tests or a significant decrease in the frequency of leakage episodes.
 So the success of any given treatment really depends on whether you feel it improves your quality of life.

 According to the report, the benefits from the two lifestyle changes, pelvic floor muscle training and bladder training, rated high, along with electrical stimulation.
-Weight loss, another lifestyle change, improved UI in obese women.
-Among those who are candidates for UI drugs, 1 of every 8 to 12 women (depending on the specific drug) achieved continence; others found some degree of improvement, but side effects caused a certain percentage of women to stop taking them.
+Weight loss, another lifestyle change, improved urinary incontinence in obese women.
+Among those who are candidates for urinary incontinence drugs, 1 of every 8 to 12 women (depending on the specific drug) achieved continence; others found some degree of improvement, but side effects caused a certain percentage of women to stop taking them.